Twin Cities Orthopedics Performance Center: TCO Stadium

 The on-site 6,000-seat stadium is expandable to 10,000 seats.
 Each year, the stadium hosts local high school football games in what's known as the Vikings Prep Spotlight series.
 The ability to host high school and youth football events at the facility was a primary focus in the design of the campus.
 In addition to football, the stadium has hosted soccer and lacrosse events.

 In 2022, it was announced that the Minnesota Aurora FC, a new pre-professional women's soccer team, would play its games at TCO Stadium.
 On July 23, 2022, the Aurora hosted South Georgia Tormenta FC in the USL W League championship game at TCO Stadium, losing by a score of 2–1.
 The match drew a record crowd of 6,489.

+On September 3, 2026, a section of railing at TCO Stadium collapsed following a high school football game between Cretin-Derham Hall and St. Thomas Academy, sending approximately 20 to 30 Cretin-Derham Hall students four to six feet onto the field.
+Several students were treated by emergency medical personnel, with one hospitalized and later discharged.
+Stadium officials subsequently inspected the stadium’s railings and began reviewing measures to prevent similar incidents.